dhis2/metadata-assessment/yaml/README.md

-SQL files for the metadata assessment report should consist of a pair of queries.
+SQL files for the metadata assessment report should consist of a pair of queries defined in a YAML control file.
 These queries are meant to be able to be used in both the metadata assessment report as well as interactively on the database by copying and pasting.
-However, in order to ensure that the queries can be imported as metadata into DHIS2, a semi-structued text file is used to provide necessary bits of information.
+However, in order to ensure that the queries can be imported as metadata into DHIS2, a structured text file is used to provide necessary bits of information.

-The header of each set of queries should contain the following formatted text.
+Each YAML file should contain the following fields.

-An example is provided below.

---type: summary
---uid: U5DK7LdyJre
---name: abandoned_dashboards_S
---description: Dashboards with 1 or fewer views over the past three years
---detail_uid: Dfjw69AKQln

-Note that these are SQL comments, which ensures that the content of each SQL file can be easily copy and pasted when using the queires directly with a database.
+- name: This will be the name of the view when created on the DHIS2 server.
+Names should be unique across all queries.

-A description of each field is provided below.
+- description: A description of the query.

-- type: Should be either "summary" or "details"
+- section: This field can be used to group related queires in the report.
+- section_order: This field can be used to order query results within a section.
-- uid: A DHIS2 uid used to indentify the query.
+- summary_uid: A UID which will be used to identify the summary query.
-- name: Should consist of a snake-cased name which provides a succint description of the action of the query.
-The name should end in either "_S" for a summary query or "_D" for a details query.
-- description: A short human readable description of the issue which the query identifies.
-- detail_uid: Only applicable to summary queries.
-This should provide the uid of the details query which is related to each summary query.
+- summary_sql: Each summary SQL query should return a single line and consist of four columns.
+    - indicator: Should be the same as the "name" field.
+    - value: Should be a number which provides the total number of issues.
+    -  percent: Should be a character string consisting of the percentage of issues compared to the overall possible number of issues.
+    - description: The same as the description field above.
+- details_uid: UID for the query which should provide a full list of all issues.
+- details_sql: The SQL for listing all issues, consisting of two columns "uid" and "name"

+Note that all YAML files must be terminated with a final empty line.